Fiserv/Commerce-Hub/docs/Resources/Guides/Fraud/Security-Code.md

 # Security Code

 ## Overview
 **Security Code Check** - A service where cardholder is prompt to enter the 3-digit Card Verification Value(CVV) manually in order to get the card verify by the issuing system.
-Security code check is used as a Fraud Prevention measure for the transaction where card holder is not present.
+Security code check is used as a Fraud Prevention measure for the transaction where cardholder is not present.

 #### Perform Security Check

-For the transactions where security check id required, merchant needs to pass the appropriate values for securityCode and  securityCodeIndicator in card object.
+For the transactions where security check id required, merchant needs to pass the appropriate values for `securityCode` and `securityCodeIndicator` in card object.

 ---